Here’s How ‘The Walking Dead’ Fans Feel About An Ezekiel & Michonne Romance

 — Brooklyn All Day ????Prince Rick Grimes Jr. PERIOD! (@brookcty) September 7, 2019

-One TWD fan took to Twitter to question what was wrong with Angela as this wasn’t the first bad pairing to creep up into the series as of late.
+One TWD fan took to Twitter to question what was wrong with Angela, as this wasn’t the first bad pairing to creep up into the series as of late.
 The fan proceeded to explain that Gabriel and Rosita was another pairing that didn’t make sense.

 What About Carol’s Feelings?